Saturday, June 7, 2025

 -O download the file named

--L follow redirects
+-L follows redirects

 After the initial curl command, list them one after the other separated by a space.

-Sadly more difficult to edit.
+I think this is more difficult to edit.

 curl -O -L https://patchmypc.com/freeupdater/PatchMyPC.exe https://www.carifred.com/uvk/UVKPortable.exe